Why participate?

 Image

-AstraZeneca clinical trials are carefully designed with the highest ethical and safety standards.
+Why participate in clinical trials?
+AstraZeneca clinical studies are carefully designed with the highest ethical and safety standards.

 AstraZeneca is using several principles to ensure participants feel safe whilst taking part in our clinical trials.